 Are there any social activities?

 A wide variety of social activities are available at each campus.
-These include sports competitions (intra & inter campus), talent quests, formal dinners, movie nights, cultural events and much more!
+In Warrnambool, our Campus Life team and Residential Leaders work together to provide a wide range of activities to suit all!
+These include participating in local sports competitions, our annual Musical, formal dinners, movie nights, cultural events and much more!

 Is there a guest policy?

 Guests are permitted, however you may only apply to have one guest at a time.
-All overnight guests must be registered by curfew on the day of their stay.
-Guests must produce their dated guest pass to security upon request.
+All overnight guests must be registered by curfew (11:00pm) on the day of their stay.
+Students can register their guests via the App.
 Failure to register a guest with the office will result in you being charged a fee.
 There are also limits on how many guests you may have in any given period of time, please refer to the Residences Handbook and Guest Policy for details.